-To meet NPF 2040 projections for Cork, construction of new homes, offices, social infrastructure and places of education will require more movement of HGVs and lorries.
-Ireland is an export-led economy, and that is reflected in increased demand for the development of improved access routes to the Port of Cork- particularly considering Brexit.
-While presenting challenges in terms of increased trips, safety, congestion, air and noise pollution, the clustering of activities allied to an improvement in the strategic transport infrastructure offers the possibility of innovative approaches to mitigate impact of freight activity in Cork.
+To meet NPF 2040 projections for Cork, construction of new homes, offices, social infrastructure and places oof education will lead to an increase in HGV and lorry movements.
+Ireland is an exportled economy, and that is reflected in increased demand for the development of improved access routes to the Port of Cork - particularly considering Brexit.
+While presenting challenges in terms of increased trips, safety, congestion, air and noise pollution, the clustering of activities allied to an improvement in the strategic transport infrastructure offers the possibility of innovative approaches to mitigate the negative impacts of freight activity in Cork.

 Over-arching objectives for the management of freight movement include:

-- Re-directing the through movement of freight from densely populated areas and unsuitable local roads to the strategic road network; - Examining the feasibility of consolidation centres and break-bulk facilities outside of the national road network in the medium term, to facilitate smaller vehicles delivering to the City Centre; - Requiring area-based construction, and delivery and servicing plans as part of new development with a view to consolidating deliveries where practical; - Re-timing freight trips to out-of-hours wherever practicable; and - Ensuring that delivery, servicing and waste management trips are made as green and quiet as possible through the use of zero or low emission vehicles where appropriate.
+- Re-directing the through movement of freight from densely populated areas and unsuitable local roads to the strategic road network; - Examining the feasibility of consolidation centres and break-bulk facilities outside of the National road network in the medium term, to facilitate smaller vehicles delivering to the City Centre; - Examine the potential for rail freight movement; - Requiring area-based construction, and delivery and servicing plans as part of new development with a view to consolidating deliveries where practical; - Re-timing freight trips to out-of-hours wherever practicable; and - Ensuring that delivery, servicing and waste management trips are made as green and quiet as possible through the use of zero or low emission vehicles where appropriate.